-We use neurostimulation as a means to study the nervous system and to treat disorders in which the nervous system is affected or implicated.
+At the Translational Neurophysiology lab, we use neurostimulation as a means to study the nervous system and to treat disorders in which the nervous system is affected or implicated.

-We use methods from neurophysiology, autonomic, cardiovascular and metabolic physiology, neuroanatomy and neural engineering to study the neural circuits and mechanisms of autonomic control in health and disease, to interface neural recording and stimulation devices with the central and the peripheral nervous system in a responsive and adaptive manner, and to deliver precision neuromodulation therapies to treat disorders of the nervous system, heart and vessels, metabolism, immune system and other organ systems.
+We use methods from neuroscience, autonomic, cardiovascular and metabolic physiology, neuroanatomy and neural engineering to study the neural circuits and mechanisms of autonomic control in health and disease, to interface neural recording and stimulation devices with the nervous system, and to deliver targeted, responsive and adaptive neuromodulation therapies to treat disorders of the nervous system, heart and vessels, metabolism and other organ systems.

-(a) Neural circuits and mechanisms for autonomic control
+Neural circuits and mechanisms for autonomic control

-(c) Responsive & adaptive neuromodulation
+Targeted, responsive & adaptive neuromodulation